 - It makes the cookies rise – part 2.
 Also, when the cream of tartar combines with liquid ingredients, it produces carbon-dioxide air bubbles, which in turn disintegrates the gluten in the flour.
 This process lifts the cookie dough.

 - It makes them soft.
 Cream of tartar also hinders sugar from crystallizing.
 This is what makes snickerdoodles super soft, not crunchy, on the inside.
-This also prevents cookies from browning – so that’s why snickerdoodles aren’t as brown as other cookies!

 How to Make Snickerdoodle Cookies

 These snickerdoodle cookies are so delectable I’m often surprised how easy they are to make.

-Here are the simple steps.
+1. Make the batter.
+Combine the butter, sugar, shortening, eggs, and vanilla.
 Then, add the salt, flour, cream of tartar, and baking soda.
 Mix until it becomes batter-like.

 Tips & Tricks

-Remember these tips and tricks while baking:
+Remember these tips and tricks while baking, and your cinnamon-coated sugar cookie will be flawless:

 - Use room temperature eggs.
 The butter should also be room temperature.